A deep-water closure model for surface waves on axisymmetric swirling flows: Conclusion

 In this paper we have presented a novel, spatially two-dimensional set of equations to study the propagation of deep-water surface waves over a general steady base vortex flow.
 The model overcomes the widely used approximations of neglecting the free surface deformation and of considering potential base flows.
 The model is obtained by evaluating the linearized Euler equations on the base free surface and then introducing a closure equation to account for the vertical derivatives at the free surface.
 The model has been derived from a heuristic argument, with numerical results used to validate the closure.
 Specifically, we have computed eigenmodes of the fully 3D Euler equations for the Lamb-Oseen vortex with various fluid depths and have directly evaluated the closure condition for these modes.
 In the deep-water regime, the closure condition is found to hold.
 We have verified this for both radiating and trapped modes over the Lamb-Oseen vortex and we have extended this test for two other vortex profiles.
 Furthermore, we have directly compared leading eigenvalues and eigenmodes from the full 3D computations and the model, and the agreement is excellent over a wide range of Froude numbers.
 While we have presented only results for specific parameters, e.g., azimuthal mode number $m = 7$, we have found these results to be representative of a variety of other conditions.
 The overall comparison is excellent and confirm the accuracy of our reduced model.

-More than just reducing the number of spatial dimensions, the model presented allows for an exact non-reflecting boundary condition in the frequency domain.
+More than just reducing the number of spatial dimensions, the model presented allows for an exact non-reflecting boundary condition in the frequency domain (as derived in appendix~\ref{appendix:model_NRBC}).
 This is important for simulations of infinitely extended waves and radiating eigenmodes in finite computational domains.
-For the full 3D Euler equations, such exact non-reflecting boundary conditions are not available.
+For the full 3D Euler equations, such exact non-reflecting boundary conditions are not available, and numerically preventing reflections, for example by using an absorbing layer as in~\citep{zuccoli+brambley+barkley-2022}, further increases the computational demand.

-The closure condition used to recover our two-dimensional model is only valid for surface gravity waves, and that we have shown that other waves such as inertial waves are not captured by it.
+The closure condition used to recover our two-dimensional model is only valid for surface gravity waves, and we have shown that other waves such as inertial waves are not captured by it.
 This is both a blessing and a curse: by using our two-dimensional model, we are able to calculate only the surface gravity waves without needing to waste computation on computing other modes; however, the other modes are unobtainable using our method.
 We note that we do not find spurious modes that are an artifact of the closure condition.
 These observations may be of use when considering how a rigorous derivation of our condition may be obtained, as at some point in the derivation an assumption specific to surface gravity waves must be made.